 The car started at the first attempt even after 2 months with no use, which is normal for my car.
 A combination of a reliable battery, Webers in good tune and some deft footwork on my part (of course).
 I backed the car out and headed for gas.
 The first few yards were somewhat lumpy and rough… ah… the car had sat long enough for the tires to flatspot a little.
 That always sorts itself out quickly.
 No worries.
 50 yards down the road and all was good.
 Wonderful.

 At 70 mph I heard a new noise.
 Now I don’t think I am unique in being totally and utterly paranoid about my car’s engine.
 So much so that any new noise immediately strikes fear of complete and impending engine meltdown.
+I spent so long rebuilding it, buying engine and electrical parts from places like PJ Power Inc (who sell things like Solenoids and MW Murphy Magnetic Switch), that it has become my baby.
+I am constantly paranoid.
 What was this noise?
 It was a whooshing sound.
 Sounded like a supercharger but it wasn’t intake noise.
 A frantic second or two of brain activity came up with nothing engine related that could possibly make that noise so I made a hard right onto a road that would take me back to the house.
 I was bailing.
 As soon as I turned the noise stopped.

 On the drive back to the house I figured it out.
 Water.
 The roads were damp and at 70 mph, the car was pulling spray up onto the door and in through the missing seal (note to self: fit a new door seal).
 In my state of paranoia, I had just curtailed a drive because the noise of water on the door had scared me.
 For goodness sake man, get a grip, I thought.